Agricultural Information Exchange Platform (AIEP): Bridging the Information Gap in Indian Agriculture - www.lokmattimes.com

 Agricultural Information Exchange Platform (AIEP): Bridging the Information Gap in Indian Agriculture

-Chennai (Tamil Nadu) [India], July 11: The Agricultural Information Exchange Platform (AIEP) is revolutionizing Indian agriculture by providing farmers ...
+PNN Chennai (Tamil Nadu) [India], July 11: The Agricultural Information Exchange Platform (AIEP) is revolutionizing Indian agriculture by providing ...

 Chennai (Tamil Nadu) [India], July 11: The Agricultural Information Exchange Platform (AIEP) is revolutionizing Indian agriculture by providing farmers with timely, accurate advisory services through advanced technologies.
 AIEP's support is accessible in native languages via smartphones, web browsers, and Interactive Voice Response Systems (IVRS).